Table of Contents

 Godly jealousy is the fruit of true love (1 Corinthians 13:4–7).
 The Lord wants His children to move with His compassion to reach for sinners.
 Ezekiel wrote, “I will seek what was lost and bring back what was driven away, bind up the broken and strengthen what was sick” (ch.
 34:16).
 Without this love, a Christian can’t have a genuine spiritual experience for the goal of Christianity is the saving souls to the eternal kingdom (Luke 19:10; 15:4).
 The Bible Teaches, “Let him know that he who turns a sinner from the error of his way will save a soul from death and cover a multitude of sins” (James 5:20).

 Unlike godly jealousy, unholy jealousy is carnal.
 It desires to satisfy the lusts of the flesh (2 Timothy 3:2).
 It is often built on covetousness (Mark 7:22; James 4:2) and desires that which belongs to others.
-Thus, through unholy jealousy, people seek their own desires without living for God.
-This was the spirit of Satan who even though he was merely a created angel, sought to exalt himself to be like the Creator (Isaiah 14:13-14).
+Thus, through unholy jealousy, people seek their own selfish desires without living for God.
+This was the spirit of Satan who even though he was merely a created angel, coveted God’s position and sought to exalt himself to be like the Creator (Isaiah 14:13-14).
 By contrast, Godly jealousy makes a Christian seek “the good of his neighbor” (1 Corinthians 10:24) and His Creator.

 In His service,